Our moving to Stuttgart Germany experience and things we wished we knew before we got here. Tips for a military move to Stuttgart.

 (All of our stuff for the next few months.
 2 suitcases, 5 carry-ons, a camera bag, and a booster seat.)

 We said goodbye to our friends on the Cape and drove to New Jersey to say goodbye to my family.
 We had a perfect beach day and ate allllllll of the things that we are going to miss.
-I ordered all of our favorite things from our favorite restaurants and it delivered, it was like a favorite things party.
+I ordered all of our favorite things from our favorite restaurants and had it delivered, it was like a favorite things party.
 A buffet of the best of South Jersey.

 We said our goodbyes and headed to Annapolis to say goodbye to the rest of my family.
-We spent a beautiful day at the Gibson Island Club were my brother is the pro.
+We spent a beautiful day at the Gibson Island Club where my brother is the pro.
 We drove to Baltimore and checked into the hotel for our last night in the US.

 Early the next morning, Wes went to the terminal to ship our car.
 This took hours longer than we had anticipated.
 If you are shipping a car internationally, have it detailed right before you do this, it would have saved a lot of time.